jonastreub/VRComponent/README.md

 vr.projectLayer(layer)
 ```

-# Animating projected layers
+## Animating projected layers

-If you want to animate a layer its heading and/or elevation use a VRLayer.
+If you use a VRLayer you can animate the heading and elevation value.

 ```
 {VRComponent, VRLayer} = require "VRComponent"